-These are the top activities Monument Valley Navajo Tribal Park has to offer.
+These are some of the top activities Monument Valley Navajo Tribal Park has to offer.

 Jeep Tour